X (Kylie Minogue album): Singles

 "2 Hearts" was released as the lead single from X in October 2007.
 "I Don't Know What It Is" and "King or Queen" were included on the single's B-side.
 The single and its remixes were leaked onto file-sharing websites on 9 October 2007, forcing it to be premiered on British radio the following day.
 Dawn Shadforth directed the music video for "2 Hearts" filmed at Shepperton Studios in Surrey in September.
 The video shows Minogue singing on a stage with a band with a look similar to that of American actress Marilyn Monroe.
 "2 Hearts" debuted atop of the Australian Singles Chart, becoming her first number-one single since "Slow" (2003) and her tenth overall.
 On the UK Singles Chart, it reached a peak position of number four and remained in the top 75 for 13 weeks.

 The next two singles, "Wow" and "In My Arms", were released simultaneously.
 "In My Arms" was issued in several European countries on 15 February 2008, while "Wow" was released as the second single in the UK and Australia two days later.
 "In My Arms" was later released in the UK in May.
 Both singles had several new mixes and previously unreleased tracks "Carried Away", "Cherry Bomb", and "Do It Again" as the B-side tracks.
 Melina Matsoukas filmed two music videos back-to-back for "Wow" and "In My Arms" in Los Angeles.
 The videos, which show Minogue dancing in a futuristic and colourful setting, were released concurrently in late January–early February.
 Both singles peaked within the top 10 in the UK and Scotland.

 "All I See" was released as the lead single in the US on 11 March, with a version featuring rapper Mims.
 The black and white music video for the song was made between rehearsals for the KylieX2008 tour and released in April 2008 on Minogue's official website.
 The track peaked at number three on the Billboard Hot Dance Club Play chart.
 "The One" was digitally released as the fifth and final single in July, reaching number 36 on the UK chart.
-Ben Ib directed the music video in a green screen studio in the Manchester Evening News Arena, influenced by images of Carol Lombard and Lauren Bacall.
+Ben Ib directed the music video in a green screen studio in the Manchester Evening News Arena, influenced by images of Carole Lombard and Lauren Bacall.
 On 15 December 2007, a mashup single titled "X Allmixedup" was released on iTunes in Australia and New Zealand, containing four songs from X: "2 Hearts", "The One", "In My Arms" and "Like a Drug".
 Despite never having been released as a single, "Speakerphone" reached number 87 on the Canadian Hot 100 based on high downloads from the album.
 A version of "Sensitized" featuring French singer Christophe Willem served as a promotional single in Europe, but did not appear on any major record charts.